milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Emi: "Oh no, sorry!
 I didn't mean to make you uncomfortable."

-Izumi: "It's alright, I was just a little anxious whether my glasses were offset or something."
+Izumi: "It's alright, I was just a little anxious whether my glasses were misaligned or something."

 Emi: "Don't worry, it's nothing like that.
 I was just impressed by how well you're taking Ingram's explanation."